WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-06-29-blazor-server-vs-blazor-webassembly.md

 SignalR is an integral part of Blazor and offers these features:

-  * It is free, open-source and a first-class citizen of .net core
+  * It is free, open-source and a first-class citizen of .NET Core
   * Sends async messages over persistent connections.
   * Connections are two-way.
   * Every client has its own connection.